michal-niedzwiedzki/php-integration-testing/README.md

 To best answer the question "why integration testing?" let me point you to this video: https://www.youtube.com/watch?v=sEwvcqe0SPU

-Explanation in unit testing terms: all unit tests were passing, but the whole subsystem was never validated end-to-end.
+Explanation in software development terms: all unit tests were passing, but the whole subsystem was never validated end-to-end.

 How to get begin
 -----------------